mongodb/chatbot/README.md

 # MongoDB AI Chatbot

-Repo holding resources related to the MongoDB AI Chatbot.
 The AI Chatbot is a full-stack retrieval augmented generation (RAG) application.

-The Chatbot uses the MongoDB [documentation](https://www.mongodb.com/docs/) and [Developer Center](https://www.mongodb.com/developer/) as its sources of truth.
+The chatbot uses the MongoDB [documentation](https://www.mongodb.com/docs/) and [Developer Center](https://www.mongodb.com/developer/) as its sources of truth.

-The chatbot is build on top of the following technologies:
+The chatbot builds on the following technologies:

 - Atlas Vector Search: Indexes and queries content for use in project.
 - MongoDB Atlas: Persists conversations and content.